tldr-pages/tldr/COMMUNITY-ROLES.md

    go to https://github.com/orgs/tldr-pages/people
    and add them to the organization as a member.

-3. Afterwards, move their name to the "Current organization members" section in [MAINTAINERS.md](MAINTAINERS.md).
+3. Open a PR moving their name to the "Current organization members" section in [MAINTAINERS.md](MAINTAINERS.md).

-4. Once the steps above are completed, close the issue.
+   Make sure to include "Closes #<issue number>" in the PR description.
+   The issue will then be automatically closed once the PR is merged.

 ### For adding new organization owners: